mindscan-de/FutureSQR/README.md

 ## Current State of this Project

 Attention: The implementation of a Proof of Concept has been started.

-Also there is a developer backend - but it has hard coded values in it and no error handling and such.
+Also there is a python based developer backend - but it has all issues like hard coded values in it and has no error handling and such.
-This developer backend doesn't persist any of the data, and only provides in-memory-storage.
-The current state after 9 weeks of working on it in my spare time can be seen in the [Screenshot Gallery](Gallery/README.md)
+This particular python developer backend doesn't persist any of the data, and only provides in-memory-storage until service restart.
+The current state after about 26 weeks of working on it in my spare time, can be seen in the [Screenshot Gallery](Gallery/README.md)

+As for now speaking I currently in the process to develop some java code base to access git and implement a domain model and its logic for the code reviews.
+Such that a future java based web server can then use the core domain model to provide the content for the UI.

 ## Principles of Development

 * Useful from Day One
 * My three other principles (won't tell them here...)
+* Bottom-Up Development

 ## Split in actually two different Applications+Services